creativemindsplugins/enhanced-tooltipglossary/readme.md

 > The plugin encompasses all functionalities from the Free and Pro editions, plus:

 * Offers a selection from more than 18 Glossary Index page templates.
-* (NEW) Enables term whitelisting/blacklisting on specific posts or categories.
+* Enables term whitelisting/blacklisting on specific posts or categories.
-* (NEW) Provides support for multiple meanings of the same term.
+* Provides support for multiple meanings of the same term.
 * Allows for the addition and display of a featured image within the term’s tooltip.
 * Facilitates customization of the term page template.
 * Features a “Share This” widget to promote term sharing on social media platforms.
+* Allows to diplay an alphabetical archive widget.
 * Integrates with Google Translate for term translations.
 * Permits the creation and display of various glossary categories.
 * Includes a search feature on the Glossary page.